 - Serve as a campus partner and advocate

-Meet with the campus Accessibility Coordinator in Room 162, Claremont Main Campus, Lebanon by appointment or Keene the first Tuesday of the month.
+Meet with the campus Accessibility Coordinator, Claremont Main Campus, Lebanon by appointment or Keene the first Tuesday of the month.

 Provide documentation of the disability.
 The documentation must be from a licensed professional (doctor, psychiatrist, etc.) and be current (within 3 years in most cases).
 A recent IEP with accompanying testing may also considered when developing a plan.